A female Magellanic Woodpecker works the Nothofagus beech trees in Tierra del Fuego. Photo: David Fisher

 Day 7: Starting early, we’ll visit the desert near town to look for a variety of special passerines, including Scale-throated Earthcreeper, Patagonian Canastero, Plain-mantled Tit-Spinetail, and Lesser Shrike-Tyrant.
 Darwin’s Nothuras will be calling in the scrub, and if we are lucky we might spot one.
 After breakfast we’ll drive around the peninsula, stopping en route to look for Darwin’s Rheas, Tawny-throated Dotterels, Guanacos, Patagonian Foxes, and bizarre Patagonian Hares (Maras).
 Our destination is Punta Norte, where the beaches will be littered with Southern Elephant Seals as well as a few South American Sea Lions.
 On rare occasions Orcas are seen cruising up and down offshore.
 Night in Puerto Piramides.

 Day 9: We’ll spend the day in Tierra del Fuego National Park, a beautiful landscape of southern beech forests, lakes, and rivers.
-Here we’ll mainly be focused on forest birds, hoping to see the splendid Magellanic Woodpecker, Dark-bellied Cinclodes, White-throated Treerunner, Fire-eyed Diucon, Chilean Swallow, Austral Thrush, Tufted Tit-Tyrant, Black-chinned Siskin, Patagonian Sierra-Finch, the skulking Andean Tapaculo, and the delightfully entertaining Thorn-tailed Rayadito.
-Returning to town in the afternoon, we may visit the local rubbish dump, a reliable site for White-throated Caracara, along with scores of gulls and skuas.
+Here we’ll mainly be focused on forest birds, hoping to see the splendid Magellanic Woodpecker, Dark-bellied Cinclodes, White-throated Treerunner, Fire-eyed Diucon, Chilean Swallow, Austral Thrush, Tufted Tit-Tyrant, Black-chinned Siskin, Patagonian Sierra-Finch, and the delightfully entertaining Thorn-tailed Rayadito.
+Returning to town in the afternoon, we may visit the local trash dump, a reliable site for White-throated Caracara, along with scores of gulls and skuas.
 Night in Ushuaia.

-Day 14: This morning we’ll spend more time exploring the vast Estancia el Condor in the southern tip of Patagonia searching for any of our target species we may have missed the previous day.
-We’ll be concentrating our search for three rarities: Ruddy-headed Goose (the scarcest of the five Choephaga geese in Argentina), Austral Canastero; and White-bridled Finch.
-In the afternoon we’ll return to Río Gallegos for our flight back to Buenos Aires.
+Day 14: This morning we will spend more time exploring the vast landscape for any of our target species we may have missed the previous day.
+We’ll be searching for Austral Canastero, Great Shrike-Tyrant, and Ground Tyrants such as Cinnamon-bellied and White-browed.
+In the afternoon we’ll return to El Calafate for our flight back to Buenos Aires.
 Depending on the flight schedule we may end up back in the capital with enough time for some local birding.
 Night in Buenos Aires.

-Day 15: We’ll spend the morning visiting Otamendi Natural Reserve north of Buenos Aires where we’ll search for Gilded Hummingbird, Checkered Woodpecker, Straight-billed and Curve-billed Reedhaunters, Diademed Tanager and Solitary Cacique as well as renewing our acquaintance with other Pampas birds we have seen earlier in our trip.
-The tour concludes this afternoon in Buenos Aires.
+Day 15: We’ll spend the morning visiting one of the productive riverside reserves north of Buenos Aires where we’ll search for Gilded Hummingbird, Checkered Woodpecker, Rufous-sided Crake, Spix’s Spinetail, Diademed Tanager and Solitary Cacique as well as renewing our acquaintance with other Pampas birds we have seen earlier in our trip.
+The tour concludes this afternoon in Buenos Aires with transfers to EZE for international departures.

 This tour is arranged by our American partner WINGS